Raoul Jobin: Life and career

 Wilfrid Pelletier and Thomas Beecham, among many others.
 He made regular appearances in San Francisco, Chicago, Boston, New Orleans, etc., also appearing in Mexico City, Rio de Janeiro, and Buenos Aires.

 The war over, he returned to Paris in 1947, where he successfully sang his first major Wagnerian role, Lohengrin, earning him the nickname "Monsieur Lohengrin".
 He later sang the role of Walther in Die Meistersinger von Nürnberg with equal success.

 Subsequently, Jobin divided his time largely between Europe and America, maintaining his high standard in his accustomed roles while adding new ones, until his retirement from the stage in 1958.

 He began teaching at the Conservatoire de musique du Québec à Montréal, and later at the Conservatoire de musique du Québec à Québec where he notably served as director from 1961–1970.
-He trained many young Canadian singers, notably Colette Boky and Huguette Tourangeau.
+He trained many young Canadian singers, notably Colette Boky, Jean Bonhomme, and Huguette Tourangeau.

 He had been created Chevalier de la Légion d'honneur in 1951, and he was made a Companion of the Order of Canada in 1967.

-His son, André Jobin (born in 1933), was also an opera singer, first as a baritone, and later as a tenor.
+His son, André Jobin (1933-2023), was also an opera singer, first as a baritone, and later as a tenor.
 He enjoyed a successful career in both Europe and North America.